Wisconsin Car Shipping: 2026 Costs & Routes

 Open carrier transport

-Open trailers cost less than enclosed ones.
-If your vehicle doesn't need extra protection, an open trailer is the budget-friendly choice.
-Reserve enclosed trailers for high-value or luxury cars that need weatherproofing.
+Open trailers cost less than enclosed options.
+If your vehicle doesn't require extra protection, choosing an open trailer saves money.
+Reserve enclosed trailers only for high-end or luxury vehicles needing premium protection.

 7